 3. Use stories to close the deal.

-Share case studies of customers who have had success with your product or service.
-Sell with a story by describing the transformation that they went through as a result of using your offer in your sales pitch.
+Share case studies of customers who have succeeded with your product or service.
+Sell with a story by describing the transformation they went through as a result of using your offer in your sales pitch.

-And make sure to emphasize the unique benefits that they received by working with you.
+And emphasize the unique benefits they received by working with you.